w4jbm/MBASIC-Protect/README.md

   - The first byte of the program is not encrypted.
 It is simply a flag with a value of FF for an unencrypted program or FE for an encrypted program.
   - Given the speed and the 143 byte repetation rate, it seem likely that the encryption uses something along the lines of ```Encrypted Byte = [(Unencrypted Byte +/- Pre-Counter) XOR Key (for position 1 to 143)] +/- Post-Counter```.

 If that second hypothesis is correct, I believe one counter (either the pre-counter or post-counter) runs from 0 to 10 or 1 to 11 while the other counter runs from 0 to 12 or 1 to 13.
-(There is also a chance that both run from 0 to 11 or 1 to 12 and that either the case of both being 0 or both being 12 gets tossed.)
+Either counter could count up or count down as well as be added to or subtracted from the byte being encrypted.

 This feels like something that can be "brute forced" somehow.